 Macaws primarily eat nuts from native palms, such as acuri and bocaiuva palms, but they also eat fruits and vegetables.
 Their beaks are strong enough to crack open coconuts.

 The typical length of a hyacinth macaw is about 40 inches, which is a little longer than a yardstick, and they can have a wingspan of 5 feet.
-However, they usually weigh only about 42 ounces, which is as much as a large guinea pig!
+Despite their size, they usually weigh only about 42 ounces—about as much as a large guinea pig!

 The hyacinth macaw is considered vulnerable to extinction due to habitat loss and over-collection for the pet trade.

 Adult macaws have no known predators in the wild, but toucans, corvids, possums and coatis prey on the eggs.